Overview

 Subscribe flow

-If an unauthenticated user clicks Subscribe, send them to sign-up with ?variant_id=<lemon-variant>&redirect_to=/checkout.
+If an unauthenticated user clicks Subscribe, send them to sign-up with ?variant_id=<polar-product-id>&redirect_to=/checkout.
 When toggling between Sign In and Sign Up, always carry these params so purchase intent survives.
-After successful auth, /auth/callback reads the params and continues to Lemon Squeezy checkout.
+After successful auth, /auth/callback reads the params and hands off to the Polar checkout flow via SubscribeRedirector.

 // Example link that keeps current params